Fred Monk: Guildford City

 After leaving school, Monk joined the reserve team at Southern League club Guildford City prior to the outbreak of the Second World War.
 After the war, Monk broke into the first team and scored 29 goals in the 1946–47 season.
-He scored another 17 goals in the 1947–48 season, before departing in March 1948.
+He scored another 17 goals during the 1947–48 season, before departing in March 1948.

 Brentford

 Monk transferred to Second Division club Brentford in March 1948 and made his debut in a 2–0 victory over Tottenham Hotspur at Griffin Park on 20 March.
 He was Brentford's top-scorer during the 1948–49 season, with 13 goals.
 A centre forward by trade, Monk moved to right back during the 1949–50 season, but returned to his forward role in January 1951 and set a club record by scoring in 10 consecutive games between January and March 1951.
 Towards the end of the 1951–52 season, he again reverted to his right back role.

 Monk served as player-caretaker manager between the departure of Tommy Lawton and the appointment of Bill Dodgin Sr. early in the 1953–54 season.
 He left Brentford at the end of the season, after the club's relegation to the Third Division South was confirmed.
-He made 219 appearances and scored 49 goals for Brentford and was posthumously inducted into the club's Hall of Fame in May 2015.
+He made 219 appearances and scored 49 goals for Brentford and he was posthumously inducted into the club's Hall of Fame in May 2015.